Anti-money Laundering Approved Person Application Form

-To make the process easier for firms with a large number of beneficial owners, officers and managers, we ask you to submit the AML approved person application for yourself (MLRO) only and provide your list of beneficial owners, officers and managers including their full name and whether they are a beneficial owner/officer/manager, in a format of your choosing (e.g. word or excel document) by emailing firstname.lastname@example.org.
+To make the process easier for firms with a large number of beneficial owners, officers and managers we ask you to submit the AML approved person application for yourself (MLRO) only and provide a list of beneficial owners, officers and managers including their full name, and which category they fall into, in a format of your choosing (e.g. word or excel document).
+This should then be emailed to email@example.com.
 Please contact us on 0131 347 0283 for more information.

 Basic criminal disclosure checks

 The Money Laundering Regulations 2017 state that supervisors must grant approval unless the applicant has been convicted of a relevant offence (Schedule 3 of the Regulations defines the 35 Relevant Offences).
 The UK Government considers self-declaration inadequate and requires a criminal disclosure check be conducted on each approved person as part of the approval process.